Focused Ultrasound Therapy

 The primary options for treatment of metastatic disease are medication or invasive surgery.

-One clinical trial is using thermosensitive liposomal Doxorubicin that is administered intravenously, and is only released in the tumor where focused ultrasound is applied.
+One clinical trial – in patients up to 30 years of age – is using thermosensitive liposomal Doxorubicin that is administered intravenously, and is only released in the tumor where focused ultrasound is applied.
 This can improve the penetration of the doxorubicin to the cancer, while limiting the exposure to the rest of the body.
-This can apply to many non-cranial tumors, and conditions listed are rhabdomyosarcoma, Ewing sarcoma, soft tissue sarcomas, osteosarcomas, neuroblastoma, Wilm’s tumor, hepatic tumors and germ cell tumors in patients up to 30 years of age.

 Regulatory Approval and Reimbursement